Guillaume Canet: Personal life

 In 1999, he started a relationship with German-born model and actress Diane Kruger.
 They were married on 1 September 2001.
 In January 2006, Canet and Kruger filed for divorce.
 Kruger later said that the marriage was not successful because their careers had kept them occupied in different parts of the world.
-After his divorce, Canet started a relationship with model Carla Bruni that was widely reported by the French media, and later he was in a relationship with actress Élodie Navarre.
+After his divorce, Canet started a relationship with Italian model Carla Bruni that was widely reported by the French media, and later he was in a relationship with French actress Élodie Navarre.

-Canet has been in a relationship with actress Marion Cotillard since October 2007.
-The two had known each other since 1997, and years later starred together in the 2003 film Love Me If You Dare.
-They later co-starred in the 2009 film The Last Flight.
-The couple has attracted considerable attention from the French media, but for a long time they did not discuss their relationship and did not appear together on a red carpet event until the Cannes Film Festival in 2009.
-The couple has a son together, Marcel, born on 19 May 2011.
-The couple are not married.
-Though since 2010 Cotillard has been spotted wearing a diamond solitaire on her left hand – a present from Canet – they are not engaged either.
+From October 2007 to 2025, Canet was in a relationship with French actress Marion Cotillard.
+They had known each other since 1997, and years later starred together in the 2003 film Love Me If You Dare.
+They later co-starred in the films The Last Flight (2009), Rock'n Roll (2017), and Asterix & Obelix: The Middle Kingdom (2023); and Canet directed Cotillard in Little White Lies (2010), Blood Ties (2013), Little White Lies 2 (2019), Asterix & Obelix: The Middle Kingdom (2023), and Karma (2026).
+The couple attracted considerable attention from the French media, but for a long time they did not discuss their relationship and did not appear together on a red carpet event until the Cannes Film Festival in 2009.
+Canet and Cotillard have two children together, a son, born on 19 May 2011, and a daughter, born in 2017.
+Canet and Cotillard never married.
+Though since 2010 Cotillard had been spotted wearing a diamond solitaire on her left hand – a present from Canet – they were not engaged either.
 In 2014, Cotillard denied being married to Canet, instead referring to him as "my boyfriend" in interviews.
-The couple welcomed their second child, a girl named Louise in 2017.
+On 27 June 2025, Canet and Cotillard announced their separation in a joint statement to French news agency Agence France-Presse, saying that they made the separation public "to avoid all speculation, rumors and risky interpretations," and that they decided to separate after 18 years together by "mutual agreement" and with "mutual goodwill."